What Happens If a Cricket Match Is Stopped Due to Rain? | Full Breakdown

 Understanding the Basics

 When rain interrupts a cricket match, the officials have to make several decisions to determine the fate of the game.
-The key factors that come into play include the format of the match, the stage of the game, and the weather forecast.
+The key factors that come into play include the match format, the stage of the game, and the weather forecast.
 Let’s explore how different types of matches are affected by rain.

 Rain in Test Matches